alandler/alandler.github.io/about.markdown

 <li>6.08 - Recreated Snapmaps basically.</li>
 <li>11.S187 - Sadly cut short due to Covid-19, but was working to present insights from MIT's Recycling dataset.</li>
 <li>15.053 - Formulated an optimization model to represent efficient distribution of solar cells in Sierra Leone.</li>
-<li>MIT Transit Lab Research - Front end of tool that displays flood-prone areas of the T</li>
-<li>MIT Wu Lab Research - Current!
-Full tool that displays relevant KPIs in different RL-based traffic control scenarios.
-Also with scenarios involving incorporation of autonomous vehicles into cities!</li>

 <h3>GOALS</h3>
 <ul>